ouija/Asus-S510UA-DS71-Hackintosh/README.md

 You should also select a Theme *(or all of them)* as well, and also check off `Install Clover Preference Pane` to easily check for Clover Updates in the future from within System Preferences in macOS.

-2. The EFI volume for this new macOS installation should still be mounted after installing Clover, so open it up and copy the contents of this Clover post-installation folder from this repo to the `/EFI/CLOVER` folder *(replace any existing files if prompted)*
+2. The EFI volume for this new macOS installation should still be mounted after installing Clover, so open it up and copy the contents of the [Clover post-installation folder](Post-Install/CLOVER) from this repo to the `/EFI/CLOVER` folder *(replace any existing files if prompted)*

 Note that this post-installation folder contains all the kexts and config settings needed to get your `ASUS S510UA-DS71`running.